Adventures by Mail

 Adventures by Mail is a company that published play-by-mail (PBM) games.
 The company was founded in 1981.
 It published various PBM games including Beyond the Stellar Empire, It's a Crime, and Monster Island.

 History

 The company—based in Cohoes, NY—began publishing PBM games in 1981.
 In 1982, the company hired another gamemaster, Michael Popolizio.
 In the January–February 1985 issue of Paper Mayhem magazine, the company announced a significant expansion of one of their main PBM games, Beyond the Stellar Empire (BSE) had occurred the prior December.
 They asserted in 1993 that they were the largest PBM company in the United States.
 At the time, their game offerings included BSE, It's a Crime, Monster Island, and Quest.

-In 1983, readers of The Space Gamer voted Adventures by Mail the top PBM publisher of the year, due to the popularity of Warboid World and Beyond the Stellar Empire.
+In 1983, readers of The Space Gamer voted Adventures by Mail the top PBM publisher of the year, due to the popularity of games such as Warboid World and Beyond the Stellar Empire.